-China's Wuhan raises coronavirus death toll by 50% citing early lapses
+China says nearly 1,300 virus deaths not counted in Wuhan, cites early lapses

 No new deaths were reported.

-Reporting by Yawen Chen and Brenda Goh; Additional reporting by Ryan Woo, Catherine Cadell, Stella Qiu, Lusha Zhang, Se Young Lee and the Shanghai newsroom; Writing by Engen Tham; Editing by Tony Munroe, Robert Birsel
+Reporting by Yawen Chen and Brenda Goh; Additional reporting by Ryan Woo, Catherine Cadell, Stella Qiu, Lusha Zhang, Se Young Lee, Tom Daly and the Shanghai newsroom, and Stephanie Nebehay in Geneva; Writing by Engen Tham and David Stanway; Editing by Tony Munroe, Robert Birsel, Raju Gopalakrishnan